-Reducing financial stress allows a sufferer and their family to concentrate on dealing with the complications of living with an asbestos related disease.
+Reducing financial stress allows a sufferer and their family to concentrate on dealing with the complications of living with an asbestos or occupational dust related disease.

-If you have been exposed to asbestos and have been diagnosed with an asbestos related disease, you may be able to make a ‘common law’ claim through the courts for lump sum damages.
+If you have been exposed to asbestos or another harmful occupational dust, and have been diagnosed with an asbestos related disease, you may be able to make a ‘common law’ claim through the courts for lump sum damages.

-It is possible to make a claim even if:
+It may be possible to make a claim even if:

 You have left the employment where you were exposed